therussianjig/peoriacivichackathon2017/README.md

 ## Description

-Our project is designed to provide users of the app/website with up-to-date information on the infrastructure projects within Peoria.
+Our project is designed to provide users of the app/website with up-to-date information on the infrastructure projects within Peoria. <br />
-It is designed with a user-facing webpage (app coming soon!) and a database management back-end (also coming soon)
+It is designed with a user-facing webpage (app coming soon!) and a database management back-end (also coming soon)<br />

 ## Screenshots